-This was written for managers, professionals, and leaders in the workplace as a useful guide.
+This is written for managers, professionals, and leaders in the workplace as a useful guide.
 You’ll find relevant information as well as tips and tools to implement immediately with your teams.

 It’s been proven today that kindness in the workplace has a stunning ROI.
 Kindness decreases stress, reduces employee burnout, and builds increasing levels of happiness and satisfaction in the workplace.

 Now, imagine a company culture where employees feel valued, recognized, and empowered enough to go the extra mile for customers and colleagues; where the leadership is able to be authentic, transparent, and connected to their team.
 The Economy of Kindness: How Kindness Transforms Your Bottom Line provides real-life examples of companies that have employed kindness as their secret weapon to build and maintain their organizations.

 Author Linda Cohen reveals how clear communication and compassion are just two of the superpowers corporations are using to excel in adversity.